varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCopyStagingSettings.md

 # Staging Settings

 The staging settings to use when enabling Staging for the Copy Activity.
-Use "@@this" to automatically use the Linked Service associated with the PolyBase Landing connection.
+Use `@@this` to automatically use the Linked Service associated with the PolyBase Landing connection.

 Notes: